Saturday, 16 May 2009

 About three dozen people waiting inside my Guest House campus to see me were arrested for ‘violating prohibitory orders under section 144 of the Cr P C’.
 Amazing.
 What the SP, on orders of the DM, called a raid was in fact an illegal trespass by the officers.
 They had no search warrant to enter the private property nor were the people rounded up violating the law by being inside the campus of the guest house.
 The cops trespassed into my room and seized 10.25 lac rupees belonging to my company-Maurya Sugars.
 All documentary proofs such as withdrawal certificates from Maurya Sugar account and contractor’s bills for under construction work fell on deaf ears.

+The officers assumed- or were they instructed by their political masters- that the money was meant for distribution to buy off voters.
+How preposterous!
 I am constructing a Rs 250 crore sugar mill near Bettiah for which I got the final clearance on the 17th of March and construction commenced on 19th March.
 S. S. Engineers from Pune have been signed as contractors.
 It is a time bound project and my engineers and contractors have a deadline to meet.
 Construction is going on at full pace for which ready cash is needed.

+The SP refused to acknowledge bank statements showing withdrawals by the sugar company.
+When I tried to reason with the District Magistrate on phone, he threatened to arrest me.
 They , the same night, to camouflage their dirty duty for their political masters- the state’s ruling parties- also raided the Congress candidate’s hotel and found two drunken men.
 They did not find anybody in the BJP office.
 Either, the BJP had called off its campaign and thrown in the towel or the SP was up to her eye wash.

 Media reports from early morning on the 22nd April- the day before the poll- said that I had been arrested .
 I had not been.
 But the officers did succeeed in pinning me down to the confines of my Guest House.
 The did not allow me to move out.